Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 However, they were actually supposed to go to another table that had ordered before them.

-It was clear food and drinks were going to the wrong tables.
+It was clear that food and drinks were going to the wrong tables.

-The night was a failure and Jon calls out Jeremy before shutting the stress test down.
+The night was a failure, and Jon called out Jeremy before shutting the stress test down.

-The next day, the training continueds with Jennifer, who showed them how to carve sirloin strip.
+The next day, the training continued with Jennifer, who showed them how to carve a sirloin strip.

 Jon sits with the couple and tells them about all the improvements that would make the system easier.